-Although all generalisations of artistic creation are unfortunate, the matrix of confronting local with international practices as a contrasting agent points out, to a degree, what content Croatian artists actually love to embrace.
-Therefore, if this is not exclusively about formal and media research, the themes preoccupying Croatian artists can be subdivided into two parallel narratives from which, of course, a number of specific solutions and links are developed.
+Although all generalizations of artistic creation are unfortunate, the matrix of confronting local with international practices as a contrasting agent points out, to a degree, what content Croatian artists love to embrace.
+Therefore, if this is not exclusively about formal and media research, the themes preoccupying Croatian artists can be subdivided into two parallel narratives from which, of course, several specific solutions and links are developed.
 On one hand, artists are still following the problem of establishing a personal, and consequently, social identity that is constituted through the clash of historical experiences and the still unresolved situations and lingering processes.
-Parallel narrative may however be reducible to the reflections of global issues and trends seen through the specific prism of a local context.
-Although it may be argued that this generalisation marks every art scene, simply by reading through the biographies of artists presented in this exhibition it is evident that the oscillation between the northern and southern European littoral arises from the impact of different cultural origins.
+The parallel narrative may however be reducible to the reflections of global issues and trends seen through the specific prism of a local context.
+Although it may be argued that this generalization marks every art scene, simply by reading through the biographies of artists presented in this exhibition it is evident that the oscillation between the northern and southern European littoral arises from the impact of different cultural origins.

-For the needs of our exhibition Viktor Popović extracted an installation from his remarkable cycle Untitled (Archive ST3: Military Hospital) that he has been developing since 2017.
-Although Popović started his successful art career with the execution of stylised sculptures and installations made of unconventional materials such as lead plates or neon tubes, his latest cycles relate to the area where he grew up: a part of Split known as Split 3 and built in the ‘60s and ‘70s, period of the greatest expansion of the city as industrial centre.
+For the needs of our exhibition, Viktor Popović extracted an installation from his remarkable cycle Untitled (Archive ST3: Military Hospital) that he has been developing since 2017.
+Although Popović started his successful art career with the execution of stylized sculptures and installations made of unconventional materials such as lead plates or neon tubes, his latest cycles relate to the area where he grew up: a part of Split known as Split 3 and built in the ‘60s and ‘70s, period of the greatest expansion of the city as an industrial center.
 The area was developed after modernist plans but was never completed.
-After the rise of interest in the art of socialist Neo-avant-gardes on the international cultural scene, it also transfused into the architecture of the Socialist Modernism and culminated in the exhibition at the Museum of Modern Art in New York.6 Split 3, as well as other architectures of that time, mostly brutalist in their character, was designed by enthusiastic architects who sought to realize total urban planning and achieve balance of residential and public architecture.
-Social circumstances of the times and contemporary attitudes reduced these utopian concepts to the dystopic, never completed city dormitories.
-Some neighbourhoods of Split3 are among the few from this period that have managed to develop a certain identity and build a reputation as spaces and architecture for comfortable living.
-The focus of Popović’s interest is the former Military Hospital which, at the time of its inauguration its architecture and equipment represented the very top of the then medical standards and is now integrated into the public health system.
+After the rise of interest in the art of socialist Neo-Avant-Garde on the international cultural scene, it also transfused into the architecture of Socialist Modernism and culminated in the exhibition at the Museum of Modern Art in New York.6 Split 3, as well as other architectures of that time, mostly brutalist in their character, was designed by enthusiastic architects who sought to realize total urban planning and achieve a balance of residential and public architecture.
+Social circumstances of the times and contemporary attitudes reduced these utopian concepts to the dystopic never completed city dormitories.
+Some neighborhoods of Split 3 are among the few from this period that has managed to develop a certain identity and build a reputation as spaces and architecture for comfortable living.
+The focus of Popović’s interest is the former Military Hospital which, at the time of its inauguration its architecture and equipment represented the very top of the then medical standards and are now integrated into the public health system.
 For the structure of the installation, Popović uses the original hospital beds obtained when the hospital was refurbished to meet current standards.
 The structure supports prints based on documentary photographs that represent the hospital at its past best and over which a geometric raster is printed.

 In the impressive video by Goran Škofić, On the Beach (2016), we can find references to the current Croatian, but also to the general European geopolitical situation, at the level of connotations and symbols.
-The over half-hour long video was recorded with a static camera positioned on one of the typical North Dalmatian beaches.
+The over half-hour-long video was recorded with a static camera positioned on one of the typical North Dalmatian beaches.
 For the uninformed, the view towards the islands of the Croatian Littoral and Mt Velebit represents the view to the North and Europe.
 The represented events, though somewhat surreal and dramatic, are happening quietly and casually.
-Individuals or groups of individuals of different generations and both sexes enter the frame from the left and right side of the camera.
+Individuals or groups of individuals of different generations and both sexes enter the frame from the left and right sides of the camera.
 Willingly and without much interest or hustle, as if they are doing something completely normal, they walk into the sea fully dressed and continue walking towards the open sea until it closes over their heads and they disappear never to emerge again. Škofić is a fan of tricks and effects and his video works and photography are often evolving around some intelligently designed technical knack or procedure, shifted views, multiplication of the artist’s body, unexpected moves, and other oddities.
 On the Beach is based on the classic magician’s disappearing act taking place under the seemingly continuous gaze of the audience.
 What is most astonishing, in Škofić’s exodus of hundreds of people, which in the video takes long enough to convince us of its continuity, is the absence of any irony or intensity of some dramatic event.
-Participants appear, move forward, some stop and talk, some call out to somebody, some wonder what is over there and are they late.
-The atmosphere is comparable to that of short stories by Dino Buzzati8 in which narration spontaneously and logically evolves from normal towards the absurd and surreal.
-Is it necessary to recall that it was in 2016 that the migration wave moved over the sea towards Europe to dramatically change the previous political constellation – a transformation which continues to this day.
-However, not only for the sparsely populated Croatia, but also for the entire former socialist bloc, what is more tragic is the departure of a large numbers of highly educated people in their prime for more developed countries of the EU where they are, unlike immigrants from Africa or Middle East, accepted without any problem.
-For the countries of emigration this represents another cause of impoverishment, the flywheel of depopulation and rapid aging of the general population, the pressure on the entire state and on those who have remained.
-Of course, resolving their personal existential problems, which in their homeland they could not solve at all or in a satisfactory way, these people – with help of the agencies who assist them and organise their migration in accordance with the principle of EU as an open labour market, leave without intention to return as long as it fits the needs of the leading EU states.
-As far as Croatia is concerned, the beach could soon be completely empty.
-For the first time our society is fully aware of the dysfunction of elementary social systems, and even of the possible disappearance of the nation.
+Participants appear, move forward, some stop and talk, some call out to somebody, and some wonder what is over there and if are they late.
+The atmosphere is comparable to that of short stories by Dino Buzzati8 in which narration spontaneously and logically evolves from normal to the absurd and surreal.
+Is it necessary to recall that it was in 2016 that the migration wave moved over the sea towards Europe to dramatically change the previous political constellation – a transformation that continues to this day.
+However, not only for the sparsely populated Croatia but also for the entire former socialist bloc, what is more, tragic is the departure of a large number of highly educated people in their prime to more developed countries of the EU where they are, unlike immigrants from Africa or the Middle East, accepted without any problem.
+For the countries of emigration, this represents another cause of impoverishment, the flywheel of depopulation and rapid aging of the general population, and the pressure on the entire state and on those who have remained.
+Of course, resolving their existential problems, which in their homeland they could not solve at all or in a satisfactory way, these people – with help of the agencies who assist them and organize their migration by the principle of EU as an open labor market, leave without intention to return as long as it fits the needs of the leading EU states.
+As far as Croatia is concerned, the beach could soon be empty.
+For the first time, our society is fully aware of the dysfunction of elementary social systems, and even of the possible disappearance of the nation.

-In this text we have already mentioned the awareness of the inability of artistic creation to change reality and now, in the end, I want to say that this statement is not entirely correct.
+In this text, we have already mentioned the awareness of the inability of artistic creation to change reality and now, in the end, I want to say that this statement is not entirely correct.
 It is difficult for art to reverse some of the painful socio-political trends that acutely and chronically mark our reality, just as it is equally difficult for one person or a politician to do so.
 We are aware, however, that each can contribute at least to the immediate mitigation of suffering.
-Nevertheless, in the act of addressing precisely the issues of its own domain art changes the world radically and powerfully.
+Nevertheless, in the act of addressing precisely the issues of its domain art changes the world radically and powerfully.
 The world we see today and the way we look at it, and the culture we live in today, are all conceived in artistic creation that has been trying and succeeding to change the established aesthetic formulas and canons.
-Every now and then we should be reminded on this.
-For our better tomorrow, one should remember that art has that power.
+Now and then we should be reminded of this.
+For a better tomorrow, one should remember that art has that power.

 Artist’s statement: ‘On the table in the center of the gallery there are sheets of paper, on each one is written one word from the phrase, “I AM THE ARTIST WHO WANTS TO CHANGE THE WORLD.”
 One by one, I rise each sheet above my head, show it to the audience and then tear it up.
 When the last notion is shown and the last sheet of paper torn up, I take a bat from under the table and start to powerfully hit the gallery walls.
 After two or three minutes the audience is also equipped with small hammers and joins me in the demolition of the gallery.’